ltfschoen/justopensource/README.md

 * Governance
 	* Integrate with separate tool that checks whether the behaviour of identities in OpenGov aligns and complies with values in the manifesto plugin registry
 * Open-source communities
-	* Checks whether code you write yourself complies with values in the manifesto plugin registry
+	* Checks whether open-source code written collaborately by decentralized communities complies with values in the manifesto plugin registry towards achieving successful community ownership
-	* Integrate with separate tool that blacklists specific versions of dependencies due to misalignment and non-compliance discovered through crowdsourcing
+	* Integrate with separate tool that blacklists specific versions of dependencies that have not been collaboratively included and maintained using open-source in whitelisted Web3 environments due to misalignment and non-compliance discovered through crowdsourcing through successful community ownership of those dependencies
 	* Create headless UX compliance tests that specifically check for alignment and compliance with UX values from the manifesto plugin registry
 		* Note: This may be used by the Polkadot UX Guild
 * Identity